-Professionalism 1: Professional Behavior and Ethical Principles Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of expectations for professional behavior and describes how to appropriately report professional lapses Demonstrates insight into professional behavior in routine situations and takes responsibility for own professionalism lapses Demonstrates professional behavior in complex or stressful situations Recognizes situations that may trigger professionalism lapses and intervenes to prevent lapses in self and others Coaches others when their behavior fails to meet professional expectations Demonstrates knowledge of the ethical principles underlying informed consent, surrogate decision making, advance directives, confidentiality, error disclosure, and stewardship of limited resources Analyzes straightforward situations using ethical principles Recognizes need to seek help in managing and resolving complex ethical situations Recognizes and uses appropriate resources for managing and resolving ethical dilemmas as needed (e.g., ethics consultations, literature review, risk management/legal consultation) Identifies and seeks to address system-level factors that induce or exacerbate ethical problems or impede their resolution Comments: Not Yet C ompleted Level 1
+Professionalism 1: Professional Behavior and Ethical Principles Level 1 Level 2 Level 3 Level 4 Level 5 Demonstrates knowledge of expectations for professional behavior and describes how to appropriately report professional lapses Demonstrates insight into professional behavior in routine situations and takes responsibility for one's own professionalism lapses Demonstrates professional behavior in complex or stressful situations Recognizes situations that may trigger professionalism lapses and intervenes to prevent lapses in oneself and others Coaches others when their behavior fails to meet professional expectations Demonstrates knowledge of the ethical principles underlying informed consent, surrogate decision making, advance directives, confidentiality, error disclosure, and stewardship of limited resources Analyzes straightforward situations using ethical principles Recognizes the need to seek help in managing and resolving complex ethical situations Recognizes and uses appropriate resources for managing and resolving ethical dilemmas as needed (e.g., ethics consultations, literature review, risk management/legal consultation) Identifies and seeks to address system-level factors that induce or exacerbate ethical problems or impede their resolution Comments: Not Yet Completed Level 1

-Level 1 Level 2 Level 3 Level 4 Level 5 Responds promptly to requests or reminders to complete tasks and responsibilities Performs tasks and responsibilities in a timely manner to ensure that the needs of patients, teams, and systems are met in routine situations Performs tasks and responsibilities in a timely manner to ensure that the needs of patients, teams, and systems are met in complex or stressful situations Recognizes and raises awareness of situations that may impact others' ability to complete tasks and responsibilities in a timely manner Takes ownership of system outcomes
+Professionalism 2: Accountability/Conscientiousness Level 1 Level 2 Level 3 Level 4 Level 5 Responds promptly to requests or reminders to complete tasks and responsibilities Performs tasks and responsibilities in a timely manner to ensure the needs of patients, families, teams, and systems are met in routine situations Performs tasks and responsibilities in a timely manner to ensure the needs of patients, families, teams, and systems are met in complex or stressful situations Recognizes and raises awareness of situations that may impact others' ability to complete tasks and responsibilities in a timely manner Takes ownership of system outcomes Comments: Not Yet Completed Level 1

-Level 1 Level 2 Level 3 Level 4 Level 5 Recognizes status of personal and professional well-being, with assistance, and is aware of available resources Independently recognizes status of personal and professional well-being using available resources when appropriate With assistance, proposes a plan to optimize personal and professional well-being Independently develops a plan to optimize personal and professional well-being Coaches others when emotional responses or limitations in knowledge/skills do not meet professional expectations Recognizes limits in the knowledge/skills of self or team, with assistance Independently recognizes limits in the knowledge/skills of self or team and demonstrates appropriate help-seeking behaviors With assistance, proposes a plan to remediate or improve limits in the knowledge/ skills of self or team Independently develops a plan to remediate or improve limits in the knowledge/skills of self or team
+Level 1 Level 2 Level 3 Level 4 Level 5 With assistance, recognizes status of personal and professional well-being, and is aware of available resources Independently recognizes status of personal and professional well-being using available resources when appropriate With assistance, proposes a plan to optimize personal and professional well-being Independently develops a plan to optimize personal and professional well-being Coaches others when emotional responses or limitations in knowledge/skills do not meet professional expectations With assistance, recognizes limits in the knowledge/skills of self or team Independently recognizes limits in the knowledge/skills of oneself or the team and demonstrates appropriate help-seeking behaviors With assistance, proposes a plan to remediate or improve limits in the knowledge/ skills of oneself or the team Independently develops a plan to remediate or improve limits in the knowledge/skills of oneself or the team

-This subcompetency is not intended to evaluate a fellow's well-being, but to ensure each fellow has the fundamental knowledge of factors that impact well-being, the mechanisms by which those factors impact well-being, and available resources and tools to improve well-being.
+This subcompetency is not intended to evaluate a fellow's well-being.
+Rather, the intent is to ensure that each fellow has the fundamental knowledge of factors that affect well-being, the mechanisms by which those factors affect well-being, and available resources and tools to improve well-being.